abaloso/cms-practice/README.md

 # CMS Practice - Next.js & Sanity Integration

-This repository demonstrates a headless CMS integration using Next.js for the web application and Sanity for content management.
-The repository is organized into two main projects:
+Welcome to my CMS Practice project!
+In this repository, I integrate a headless CMS (Sanity) with a Next.js web application.
+I built this project to dynamically fetch and display media content (movies and games) using Sanity for content management and Next.js for the frontend.
+The repository is organized into two main parts:

-- **my-blog**: A Next.js web application that fetches and displays media content (movies and games) from Sanity.
+- **my-blog**: My Next.js web application that fetches and displays media content from Sanity.
-- **studio-my-blog**: A Sanity Studio project used to manage and update the media content.
+- **studio-my-blog**: My Sanity Studio project where I manage and update the media content.

-Both projects utilize Tailwind CSS for styling and Framer Motion for smooth transitions and animations.
-The web application is deployed on Vercel, and environment variables are used to securely configure the Sanity client.
+I use Tailwind CSS for styling and Framer Motion for smooth transitions and animations.
+The web application is deployed on Vercel, and I use environment variables to securely configure the Sanity client.

 ## Table of Contents